Star Wars: Droid Works: Design

 The game uses audio tracks similar to those from the film series and includes clips from the original Star Wars trilogy.
 It uses the same first-person shooter engine as many other contemporary LucasArts' titles.
-The game was built using a modified version of the Sith game engine which was developed for LucasArts' Star Wars: Jedi Knight, with changes to ensure that the physics engine would be realistic.
+The game was built using a modified version of the Sith game engine which was developed for LucasArts' Jedi Knight: Dark Forces II, with changes to ensure that the physics engine would be realistic.
 While the Star Wars universe was known for its combative atmosphere, the design team tried to incorporate minimal violence.
 This approach is visible in the ways players progress - rather than pitting the player's droid against enemies, the landscape itself becomes an obstacle passable to only certain droid types.
 This effectively prevents those who have not yet acquired the parts necessary to complete a level from doing so.
 One of the removed features would have allowed players to place droid parts in locations other than where they were intended, for instance, an arm could be attached to a droid's head.

 Release

 While the developers planned a "luxurious" development schedule which would have culminated in the game's release in Christmas 1998, the marketing department thought the game should be released on Labor Day instead.
 This new deadline meant that various cuts had to be made to the design.
 A demo of the game premiered at the 1998 Macworld Expo.

 That June, The Washington Times reported that the game was scheduled for release (for both Macintosh and PC) in September.
 Ultimately, the game missed the Labor Day deadline and was released on 21 October.
 The game was directly made available to schools, along with other edutainment titles from Lucas Learning.
 The game was marketed and packaged as an entertainment title, and was advertised in gaming magazines and Family PC.

 The developers' original claim that the game blurred the line between entertainment and education presented difficulties for marketers as they had to decide whether to place the game on "game" or "education" shelves.
 In March 1999, the game was "currently available wherever software is sold".
 By June, however, the game was noted as being sold at two-store specialty groups.
-Fortunately, Lucas Arts' previous successes and association with the Star Wars title enabled DroidWorks to be distributed at retail stores, such as Walmart and Costco.
+Fortunately, LucasArts' previous successes and association with the Star Wars title enabled DroidWorks to be distributed at retail stores, such as Walmart and Costco.